 1:1 Consultations: Parents will have 1:1 meetings with a Peer-mentor.
 The parent and peer-mentor will create action steps for the parent to complete before the next meeting.
-Aside from assisting parents with navigating their barriers, the Peermentors will work on advocacy skill development relevant to the current barrier encountered by using the Behavior Skills Training technique and collecting Task Analysis data on each skill.
+Aside from assisting parents with navigating their barriers, the Peer-mentors will work on advocacy skill development relevant to the current barrier encountered by using the Behavior Skills Training technique and collecting Task Analysis data on each skill.

-Reviewer's Average Scores: 78% Prior RAP Funding: N/A
+Reviewer's Average Scores:78%Prior RAP Funding:N/A

-Executive Committee Recommendation: To ratify their approval of \$45,000 and a Technical Assistance Grant.
-The cash grant is to used for items listed in budget.
+Grants Committee Recommendation: To approve \$45,000 of their request and award a Technical Assistance Grant